-- Applied Psychology and Human Development (APHD) - Curriculum, Teaching and Learning (CTL) - · Leadership, Higher and Adult Education (LHAE) - Social Justice Education (SJE)
+•Applied Psychology and Human Development (APHD)

+- Curriculum, Teaching and Learning (CTL)

+- Leadership, Higher and Adult Education (LHAE)

+- Social Justice Education (SJE)

 In 2014, in response to the Government's decision to substantially reduce the enrolment of students in teacher education programs, decrease per-student funding, and shift towards a new four-term degree framework, OISE repositioned itself as an all-graduate faculty of education in line with the University of Toronto's differentiated role as Ontario's leading research-intensive university.
-This decision resulted in the discontinuation of the B.Ed. program, the phasing out of the Concurrent Teacher Education Program (CTEP) and a major expansion OISE's graduate teacher education programs, especially the Master of Teaching degree.
-As one of Canada's largest and most research-intensive faculties of education, OISE's new focus on teacher education at the graduate level allows the Institute to make a unique contribution to the teaching profession.

-A renewed OISE will continue to build on its strengths in research and graduate studies as it explores new challenges and opportunities as the only all-graduate faculty of education in Canada.
+In 2016, OISE began an inclusive and highly participatory academic planning process that resulted in the creation of the OISE Academic Plan 2017-2022 Learning and Leading from Within.
+The plan focuses on six themes: (1) Building our Community: Learning and Leading from Within; 2) Commitment to Indigenization; 3) Equity, Diversity and Accessibility; 4) Wellbeing and Mental Health; 5) Transformative and Innovative Pedagogy; and 6) Building our Impact: Scholarship, Collaboration and Internationalization.
+It is an exciting time as OISE builds on historical strengths in research and graduate studies and explores new challenges and opportunities as the only all-graduate faculty of education in Canada.
 It will continue to incorporate leading-edge pedagogical approaches to improve the quality and accessibility of its programs, domestically and internationally, while continuing to make a difference in how, where and what people learn as part of the Institute's commitment to the genuine value of lifelong learning.